webprofusion/paypackage/README.md

 - Packages not opt-ed in to the earning will have their monthly earnings absorbed by the platform in exchange for hosting.

 ## Earnings

-- Package download earnings for popular packages could be substantial e.g webpack $0.01 USD per download for ~1M per day = $10,000
+- Package download earnings for popular packages could be substantial depending on the % of users converted, e.g webpack $0.01 USD per download for ~1M per day = $10,000
 - free/discounted downloads for registered charities? (although there is no enforced need for them to subscribe at all)
 - package management system will take a standard % from package earnings to fund their services.

 ### Advantages

 - Simple monthly billing for the organisation related to their own usage.
 - Already a familiar model for organisations with cloud subscriptions.
 - Only one cost justification exercise.